calypsobronte/TicTacToe-challenge-C10/rebol-tictactoe/README.md

 ## Usage:

 The easy way is by downloading [Rebol Viewer](http://www.rebol.com/download-view.html) and execute it (we recommend Windows).
 After that, you can simply open the Rebol console, copy/paste [this code](https://github.com/calypsobronte/TicTacToe-challenge-C10/blob/master/rebol-tictactoe/ttt.r) and press enter.
-Or open a file with the code selecting setting Rebol Viewer as the programm
+Or you can open the file with [this code](https://github.com/calypsobronte/TicTacToe-challenge-C10/blob/master/rebol-tictactoe/ttt.r) setting [Rebol Viewer](http://www.rebol.com/download-view.html) as the programm.

 ## Contributing: